Sebby-T/sebastianturner.ca/_projects/broadcast-package.md

   - "2019"
 project_img_dis: "/images/project-img-dis/mockup-broadcast-package.png"
 color_info: |
-  The purple represent a deep space feeling and sets a mood for the website.
-White represents the stars we see in the sky.
-These accents pair well and create a space themed harmony with the purple and white colours.
+  The use of colours in this broadcast package were to be reminiscent of a 8 bit style era.
+The purples created the sense of retroism while the accent colours supported this theme.
 main_colors:
-  - "#8563ee"
+  - "#721563"
-  - "#ffffff"
+  - "#20113f"
 accent_colors:
-  - "#fed676"
+  - "#f22183"
-  - "#ff2f84"
+  - "#bd77d1"
-  - "#14abf0"
+  - "#56ffc4"
 type_info: |
-  Open Sans was selected because of its clean and easy readability for web.
-Quicksand was selected because of its soft geometric characteristics.
-It fits well with the fun space theme and lends itself to being creative and futuristic.
+  Objektiv was used because of its display like attributes.
+Its black font is very impactful which is well suited for news information.
+Its modern style was chosen on purpose for clean readability while also letting the viewer know that the information is up to date.
+Even if the theme is retro.
-type_prime: "Open Sans"
+type_prime: "Objektiv"
-type_img_prime: "/images/fonts/open-sans.svg"
+type_img_prime: "/images/fonts/objektiv.svg"
-type_secondary: "Quicksand"
-type_img_secondary: "/images/fonts/quicksand.svg"
 target_info: |
-  This website was aimed at an audience who loves little fuzzy critters.
-More specifically young to older adults between the ages of 18-46.
-Male and female are both suspected to present but females are likely to be the dominant.
-These folks are likely to be a couple with no plan for children and only cats as pets.
-They treat their cat as their child and therefore adore everything about cats and look to find, fill and personalize their lives with cat memorabilia.
+  This broadcast package was aimed at an audience who loves anything and everything to do with gaming and game related news.
+The target age is generally for an older audience, ranging between 16–30.
 visual_info: |
-  The overall visual design was meant to be clean and simple.
-It's general theme was space and used minimal illustrative elements since the focus of the website should be on the products themselves.
-It used a lot of white space to help push the idea of space even further.
-gallery:
-  - "/images/portfolio-images/ecommerce/ecommerce-homepage.jpg"
-  - "/images/portfolio-images/ecommerce/ecommerce-product-list-page.jpg"
-  - "/images/portfolio-images/ecommerce/ecommerce-product-details-page.jpg"
-  - "/images/portfolio-images/ecommerce/ecommerce-checkout-page.jpg"
-  - "/images/portfolio-images/ecommerce/ecommerce-pattern-examples.jpg"
-  - "/images/portfolio-images/ecommerce/ecommerce-sitemap.jpg"
+  The overall visual design is retro 8-bit gaming.
+Since the market of gamers are generally mid to adult males, the goal was to appease their childhood nostalgia of gaming.
+To do this I used a very pixel stylized approach because that is a significant part of gaming history.
+In fact it's where a lot of fond childhood video game memories began.
 ---